-Present restrictions on development of campus and student-related sources should be continued.

-Present restrictions should be relaxed to permit expanded coverage of violence-prone campus and student-related groups.

-CIA coverage of American students (and others) traveling abroad or living abroad should be increased.
+- Present restrictions on development of campus and student-related sources should be continued. - Present restrictions should be relaxed to permit expanded coverage of violence-prone campus and student-related groups. - CIA coverage of American students (and others) traveling abroad or living abroad should be increased

-NOTE: The FBI is opposed to removing any present controls and restrictions relating to the development of campus sources.
-To do so would severely judgments in investigations and could result in leafis to the per its which would be damned and which could result in charges tore investigative agent are investigating with needed to the could result in the could result
+The FBI is opposed to removing any pressed controls and restrictions relating to the development of campus sources.
+To do so would severally judgardly little investigations and could result in fealts to the press solich would be domained and which could result in chart is term investigative types are interfacing with academic term investigative types.